nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 dynamic servers or databases, static sites often deliver better performance and reduced energy consumption, contributing to a smaller carbon footprint.

-Despite their perceived simplicity, many static sites integrate JavaScript libraries for added functionality, such as handling form submissions via API requests or utilizing serverless services for tasks like live ticket bookings.

-While this modular approach adds flexibility, it also introduces security risks, especially from third-party services.
+Although are simpler by nature, many still incorporate JavaScript libraries to enhance functionality, such as handling form submissions via APIs.
+While this approach offers flexibility, it also introduces security risks, especially when relying on third-party services.
 These risks are often underestimated because static sites are seen as inherently safer.

 ## The Threat of Supply Chain Attacks